ansys/pyaedt/doc/source/API/Configuration.rst

 The sections covered are:

 * Variables
-* Mesh Operations
+* Mesh operations
-* Setup and Optimetrics
+* Setup and optimetrics
-* Material Properties
+* Material properties
-* Object Properties
+* Object properties
-* Boundaries and Excitations
+* Boundaries and excitations

 When a boundary is attached to a face, the tool tries to match it with a FaceByPosition on the same object name on the target design.
 If, for any